fbpx

 Policy & Advocacy

-We are committed to supporting policies and institutional practices that positively impact college access and success directly, and also to addressing policies and other root causes outside the educational sector that impact the quality of life of students and their families, so they can be housed, healthy, and holistically supported to realize their goals.
+We are committed to supporting policies and institutional practices that directly impact college access and success and addressing policies and other root causes outside the educational sector that affect the quality of life of students and their families so they can be housed, healthy, and holistically supported to realize their goals.

 Meet Our Advocacy Fellows